EE-crisrmh/Arduino-EEPROM-PROGRAMMER/Doc/Second_Code_Notes.md

    - Track which bits mismatch most often to identify wiring errors vs contention.

 ## Tooling/process fixes
-1) **Stop using Arduino IDE Serial Monitor as a batch sender**
+1) **Stop using Arduino IDE Serial Monitor as a batch sender as soon as stable commands are supported**
    - It merges/drops pasted lines.
-   - I should use a real serial terminal or a Python script once the firmware supports stable commands.
+   - Switch to a serial terminal or a Python script.

 2) **Build a dedicated automated tester**
-   - Once the hardware control pins are correct, I should automate:
+   - Once the hardware control pins are correct, Software team should automate:
      - walking-1 / walking-0 test
      - checkerboard patterns
      - random pattern test with seeded PRNG